- Showcase Your Choir or Ensemble!

-I'm looking for choirs interested in giving premier performances of new works!
+I’m looking for choirs and ensembles interested in giving premier performances of new works!
 Use the Contact page to inquire or express your interest!

-Conductor Tip #1 - Use instruments to double voices that need support
+Conductor Idea #1 – Use instruments to double voices that need support

 Sopranos having difficulty with some high notes?
 Add a flute, oboe or clarinet to play the soprano line.
 Altos losing their way?
 Add a clarinet or cor anglais for support.
 Don’t have the tenor section you need to perform an SATB work?
 A bassoon or bass clarinet can fill in for missing tenors.
 Basses need a boost on those low notes?
 Try adding a trombone, euphonium, bassoon or bass clarinet.